herenowcoder/herenowcoder.github.com/_posts/2013-10-04-hacking-become-shiny.md

 you can distribute it separately etc etc (there are no *files* with the source code in Smalltalk, really).

-The code above is not perfect -- my aim is to make it as much clean and resembling the written language as possible; what could be more clear is the DOM-mutating jQuery code in the block passed as an arg to the `usingInit:` -- this version seems so hackish..
+The code above is not perfect -- what could be more clear is the DOM-mutating jQuery code in the block passed as an arg to the `usingInit:`.

 Now some note for the ending -- although I haven't seriously used Smalltalk before and I'm only reminding it since few weeks, it was really quick to catch